silx-kit/fabio/doc/source/performances.rst

     | xsdimage      | XSDataImage.xml           | 256kpix|  13.3 ms     | 12.9 ms      | 18.4 ms      |
     +---------------+---------------------------+--------+--------------+--------------+--------------+

 The Python3 version is sometimes twice slower then the Python2 version.
-As the codebase is essentially the same this regression is not due to FabIO but to the programming language itself (the code is the same !)
+As the codebase is the same this regression is not due to FabIO but to the programming language itself.